Updated June 10, 2020

 The Operating Fund is used to pay for the operating expenses of the church: pastor's stipend, the music director, program expenses and running the church building.
 In 2019, the budgeted expenses are $71,063.
 To help you better understand how your donations support St. Stephen's work, here is a breakdown of a $20.00 donation:

 Home & hospital visiting, weddings, funerals & seniors' home services.

 Social and fund-raising events, Parish Council, Pastor and Church Wardens and Committee meetings, newsletter, Deanery Lenten Retreat, newsletter and website.

 Managing money, issuing income tax receipts and office equipment.

-The Property Fund is used for minor repairs and modifications.
-The 2019 Property Fund budget is:
+The Property Fund is used to pay for for minor repairs and modifications.
+The 2020 Property Fund budget is: